 Be careful of inadvertently adding luck or chance to your contest.
 Are you allowing fans to vote for winners?
 This might be considered chance if it’s the only method of picking a winner.
 Allow fans to vote for finalists instead, with the finalists then judged by judges who choose the winner.

-Depending on the state in which you offer your contest, you may be allowed to require entrants to purchase your product or even pay an entry fee.
-You are not required to provide a free method of entry.
-On the other hand, a sweepstakes must always have a free method of entry, otherwise it will be considered as an illegal lottery.
+Depending on the state in which you offer your contest, you may be allowed to require entrants to purchase your product or even pay an entry fee as long as you provide a free method of entry.
+The same as a sweepstakes must always have a free method of entry, otherwise it will be considered as an illegal lottery.

 Contest Management Time